ioncap/nomad-web/README.md

 # N.O.M.A.D Web

 **N.O.M.A.D** (Networked Offline Machine Augmented Dialogue) is a fully local, privacy-first AI assistant web interface.
 It combines retrieval‑augmented generation (RAG), a powerful agent framework, voice interaction, and a collaborative **Canvas** where the LLM can read and edit documents in real time.
-The system runs entirely on your own hardware – a Raspberry Pi 5, a desktop PC, and an XPS13 laptop – with no cloud dependencies.
+This system now runs entirely on my own hardware – a Raspberry Pi 5, a desktop PC, and an XPS13 laptop – with no cloud dependencies.

 > **Note:** This is a **hobby project** and not intended for production use.
 It was built as a personal experiment in local AI and home automation.
 The web interface and AI workflows are built around the knowledge base system originally created by **[ProjectNomad.us](https://projectnomad.us)**.